Blog

 Advantages:

-• Gas water heaters offer consistent hot water at a lower energy consumption rate, which means their long-term costs are lower than those of electric water heaters.
+• Gas water heaters offer consistent hot water with lower energy consumption, which means their long-term costs are lower than those of electric water heaters.

-• Recovery time is faster as a full tank typically heats in 30-40 minutes compared to the 60-80 minute heating time for electric units.
+• Recovery time is faster, as a full tank typically heats in 30-40 minutes, compared to 60-80 minutes for electric units.

 • Operating costs are approximately 50-60% lower than those of electric models due to natural gas pricing in Texas.